jinhyunju/nvta/README.md

 ## Additional Thoughts

 - To produce real-world data using external data sources, one might download cDNA or CDS sequences from public sources such as Ensembl (using their FTP download features) and map them to a reference in house to generate the CIGAR strings.
 This would allow the user to not be tied to a specific version of the reference.
-- For dealing with very long CIGAR strings, one could split the transcript between long streches of deletions (likely introns) to reduce the amount of data that is associated to a single transcript.
+- For dealing with very long CIGAR strings, one could split the transcript between long stretches of deletions (likely introns) to reduce the amount of data that is associated to a single transcript.
-- To handle many many CIGAR strings, the data could be partitioned into chromosomes and sub regions within the chromosome, so that each subset is at a reasonable size.
+- To handle a large number of CIGAR strings, the data could be partitioned into chromosomes and sub regions within the chromosome, so that each subset is at a reasonable size.
 - If one expects a large number of queries that are not unique, pre-computing the translation of coordinates and having a look up table might be more efficient (as mentioned in the implementation details).
 Having values pre-computed for the most frequently queried genes/transcripts only and doing the translation on the fly for other less frequently queried genes/transcripts could be a happy medium as well.